onap/integration/test/mocks/datafilecollector-testharness/mr-sim/README.md

 TC2XXX is same as TC1XXX but with FTPES

+TC303 - One ME, HTTP with JWT authentication, 1 1MB file, 1 event

 TC403 - One ME, HTTPS with client certificate authentication, 1 1MB file, 1 event

 TC404 - One ME, HTTPS with no client authentication, 1 1MB file, 1 event

+TC303 - One ME, HTTPS with JWT authentication, 1 1MB file, 1 event

 ## Developer workflow